uni-sabia/dataquest_r/README.md

 12. "Has Fandango.com fixed the 'bug' in its rating system?" - Frequency distribution test
 13. What are my change of winning the lottery? - Permutations and Combinations
+14. Creating a spam filter using Naive Bayes Theorem
-14. Predicting housing prices in New York City using a regression model
+15. Predicting housing prices in New York City using a regression model
-15. Predicting car prices using k-neareast neighbor model (library: caret)
+16. Predicting car prices using k-neareast neighbor model (library: caret)